-In 2014, we invested approximately RMB4.5 million in Fenghuang Jingcai, a company engaged in online lottery ticket distribution, and hold a 45.06% of equity interest in the company.
+In 2014, we invested approximately RMB4.5 million in Fenghuang Jingcai, a company engaged in online lottery ticket distribution, and hold 45.06% equity interest of the company.

-In October 2014, we acquired series B convertible redeemable preferred shares of Particle, representing 9.34% of the equity interest in Particle on an as-if converted basis, with a total cash consideration of US\$6.0 million.
+In October 2014, we acquired Series B convertible redeemable preferred shares of Particle, representing 9.34% of the equity interest in Particle on an asif converted basis, with a total cash consideration of US\$6.0 million.
 Particle owns the mobile application Yidian, a personalized news and life-style information application in China, which allows users to define and explore desired content over mobile devices.
-In December 2014, we acquired ordinary shares of Particle, representing 9.08% of the equity interest in Particle on an as-if converted basis, with a cash consideration of US\$5.0 million and a number of our Class A ordinary shares with fair value of US\$2.8 million.
-Such investment is accounted for under the equity method.
+In December 2014, we acquired ordinary shares of Particle, representing 9.08% of the equity interest in Particle on an as-if converted basis, with a cash consideration of US\$5.0 million and a number of our ordinary shares with fair value of US\$2.8 million.
 We owned 18.42% of the equity interest in Particle on an as-if converted basis as of December 31, 2014.
-In April 2015, we acquired Series C Preferred Shares of Particle for an aggregate purchase price of US\$30.0 million.
-We also acquired Ordinary Shares and Class A Ordinary Shares of Particle from certain existing shareholders for an aggregate purchase price of US\$27.6 million.
-Each Ordinary Share and each Class A Ordinary Share held by us was repurchased by Particle, and one Series C Share for each such Ordinary Share or Class A Ordinary Share was issued to us.
-Following this series of transactions, we owned an aggregate of approximately 49.02% of the equity interest in Particle.
+In April 2015, we acquired Series C convertible redeemable preferred shares of Particle with a cash consideration of US\$30.0 million, and we also acquired additional ordinary shares and Class A ordinary shares of Particle from certain existing shareholders for an aggregate purchase price of US\$27.6 million.
+Each ordinary share and each Class A ordinary share held by us was repurchased by Particle, and one Series C convertible redeemable preferred share for each such ordinary share or Class A ordinary share was issued to us.
+Following this series of transactions, we held an aggregate of approximately 46.95% of the equity interest in Particle.
+As of December 31, 2015, the carrying value of our investment in Particle was US\$79.3 million.
+On January 28, 2016, our board of directors authorized us to grant short-term unsecured loans to Particle in an aggregate principal amount of up to US\$20 million at an interest rate of 4.35% per annum and with a term of twelve months.
+We have granted all of US\$20 million loans to Particle as of the date of this annual report.
+Particle is required to use the proceeds of the loans for its working capital requirements in the ordinary course of its business.

-In December 2014, we lost control over Beijing Fenghuang Tianbo Network Technology Co., Ltd., or Tianbo, a previously consolidated subsidiary, as the result of disposition of certain equity interest of Tianbo.
+In December 2014, we lost control over Tianbo, a previously consolidated subsidiary, as the result of disposition of certain equity interest of Tianbo.
 As we have significant influence over financial and operating decision-making after deconsolidation, we account for the retained 50% equity interests by using the equity method of accounting.
 Tianbo is principally engaged in exclusive operation of the real property channel and exclusive sales of real property advertisements for ifeng.com.